INFPs are a personality type with high ideals and a pure heart.

 INFPs have stronger intuition than sensation.

-In these cases, it is difficult to fully activate the sensation.
+In these cases, it isn’t easy to fully activate the sensation.

 But instead, they can develop auxiliary functions (in Jungian theory).